Electroholmes/Python-Projects/Important README.md

 All the projects are been taken from different people's repositories and sometimes the codes are fetched from their YouTube Channels.
-I give the credits to all of them and respect their work.I am using their codes just for educational purposes and will not misuse their repositories.
+I give the credits to all of them and respect their work.
+I am using their codes just for educational purposes and will not misuse their repositories.